ekinakyurek/Long-Term-Recurrent-Convolutional-NN/README.md

 # LRCN
 Long-termRecurrentNeuralNetworks

-To train(You mush have data folder in the repository):
+To train(You must have data folder in the repository):

-julia lrcn.jl --fast

-To generate:

-julia lrcn.jl img_path --generate 100
+julia lrcn.jl --fast --batchsize 32 --generate 30

+It generates a caption for an image after each epoch about a picture in the dataset.

 This example implements the Long-term recurrent convolutional network model from